elabftw/elabftw/SECURITY.md

 See [Backup Documentation](https://doc.elabftw.net/backup.html).
 And secure your backups on a filesystem with immutable snapshots! ;)

+### Verifying releases

+Releases are tagged with a GPG key, and GitHub displays a green check macaron next to the tag.

 # Responsible disclosure hall of fame

 These users reported vulnerabilities responsibly: